TheEt1234/libox_computer/DOCS.md

 - create - unchanged
 - resume - Changed in the style of libox pcall
 - yield - unchanged, same yield as in _G

+# ROBOT
+- Offers an extended version of laptop's library, a huge inventory and inventory manipulation
+- Changes: `color_laptop(n) -> color_robot(n)`, robot only supports 8 colors

+== FROM NOW ON, THIS IS ABOUT THE ROBOT ==

+# Inv library (inv.*)

+They are limited methods of InvRef, not returning ItemStacks but their table'd versions, they are called like `a.b` not `a:b`
+Please see [InvRef docs](https://api.minetest.net/class-reference/#invref), even if this library is severely limited

+- is_empty = unchanged,
+- get_size = unchanged,
+- get_stack = gets the table'd version of the itemstack
+- get_list = gets the list of table'd versions of itemstack,

+- room_for_item = unchanged,
+- contains_item(stack, [match_meta]) = uncahnged

+- lock = locks the inventory
+- unlock = unlocks the inventory, by default the inventory is unlocked, avaliable to even client side mods *please lock your inventory if you have something going on there*

+# GUI - Displaying the inventory

+There are 2 methods:
+- formspecs:
+    ```lua
+        {
+            command = "formspec",
+            text = "list[current_name;main;1,1;12,12;]"
+        }
+    ```
+- using the new list command:
+    ```lua
+        {
+            command = "add",
+            element = "list",
+            location = "current_name"
+            name = "main", -- THIS WILL NOT GET RETURNED BY ANY FIELDS, this is the inventory name, for the robot it is main, so use main unless you are doing something crazy
+            X = 0,
+            Y = 0,
+            W = 10,
+            H = 10,
+            start_index = 0,

+        }

+    ```

+# Pipeworks support - injecting items

+inject_item(item, rpos)
+- item, if a number will point to the index in the inventory
+- item, if a string or a table, will *go thru all the slots* and attempt to find an item with the same name

+- rpos, is a vector that indicates the relative coordinates of where the item will be injected in, by default `{ x = 0, y = 1, z = 0 }`, also indicates the velocity